Nuclear Survival FAQ

 How long do you need to stay in a fallout shelter?

 According to FEMA, you should stay inside your shelter for at least 24 hours, and ideally 48 hours.
 Radiation decays rapidly following the 7:10 Rule: for every 7-fold increase in time, radiation decreases by a factor of 10.
-Always wait for official instructions before leaving your shelter.
+So radiation that is at 1,000 units one hour after the blast will be at 100 units after 7 hours, and 10 units after 49 hours.
+Always wait for official instructions from emergency broadcast radio before leaving your shelter.
+Read more: How Long Does Radiation Last?

 What is Acute Radiation Sickness (ARS)?

 ARS occurs when the body is exposed to a high dose of penetrating radiation over a short period.
-According to the CDC, ARS has three stages: the prodromal stage (nausea, vomiting), the latent stage (apparent recovery), and the manifest illness stage (severe symptoms).
+According to the CDC, ARS has three stages: the prodromal stage (nausea, vomiting within hours), the latent stage (apparent recovery lasting days to weeks), and the manifest illness stage (severe symptoms including bone marrow failure, infection, and bleeding).
+The severity depends on the dose received.
 The best prevention is effective sheltering.
+Read more: Radiation Exposure Symptoms.

 Does potassium iodide (KI) protect against radiation?